top of page

 Connecting With Others

 Recovery self-help groups can be an essential component of recovery for many.
 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are two well-known programs.
 However, AA and NA are not for everyone.
 There are a variety of self-help programs out there.
-We do NOT require you to participate in a group.
-If you want to, we can help you find one that is just right for you!
+We do not require you to participate in a group.
+If you want, we can help you find one that is just right for you!

 Unresolved trauma is one of the most common reasons for recurrent relapse in addiction.
 Trauma-focused care is a powerful tool to help people work through their trauma and make pivotal changes that brings lasting recovery.

-Many of us have used alcohol or drugs to cope with trauma stemming from adverse experiences in childhood or adulthood.
+Alcohol or drugs are often used to cope with trauma stemming from adverse experiences in childhood or adulthood.
 Trauma is any experience that overwhelms our ability to cope.
 Common examples include physical, emotional, or sexual abuse, abandonment, betrayal, and unsafe and chaotic home life.
-Some people are able process through these adverse experiences, but for many they lead to feelings of distrust and unworthiness, leaving them stuck in a perpetual fight or flight state.
+For many, these adverse experiences lead to feelings of distrust and unworthiness, leaving them stuck in a perpetual fight or flight state.
 It is quite natural to want to use alcohol or drugs to cope with these difficult memories, though the relief is only temporary.
 Instead, when trauma is processed with the help of a skilled trauma professional, the need to drink or drug often goes away entirely or is at least dramatically reduced.

 bottom of page